Angelo Berkowitz - Acting; Coaching

-Tish Brandt (Accent Reduction) has been involved in the acting profession for fifteen years.
+Tish Brandt (Accent Reduction) has been involved in the acting profession for twenty years.
 She is a certified secondary school teacher in Speech Communication and Radio and Television Production.
 She is a certified Teacher of English as a Second Language (TESOL), having taught in private and public schools.
 Her credits include regional theatre, independent films, television and commercials in Austin and New York.
 She was nominated for an B. Iden Payne Award for Best Featured Actress in a Drama for her work in THE EXONERATED at Zachary Scott Theatre (Austin).
 Tish also wrote and performed her one-woman show ACTING LESSONS.
 She has performed in plays produced by Chelsea Repertory, mostly recently SPOON RIVER ANTHOLOGY.

 Anna Maria Cianciulli - Scene Study; Meisner

 Anna Maria Cianciulli (Scene Study, Meisner Technique) has been working as a Director, Actor and Producer in New York since the early 90s.
 Her film, "Stay" has been included in the Official Selections of the Manhattan Film Festival, the Central Florida Film Festival, The NewFilmmakers New York in 2014, and has received a Special Mention from the Ouchy Film Awards Winter 2016.